OpenTranslationBible/open-bible/en-GB/11.1 Kings/md/1-kings-10.md

 ## 1 Kings 10:3

-Solomon answered all her questions;
+Solomon responded to all her inquiries;
-nothing was hidden from the king which he did not explain to her.
+nothing was concealed from the king that he did not clarify for her.

 ## 1 Kings 10:4